Habrador/Unity-Programming-Patterns/README.md

 **When is it useful?**

-* This pattern is really useful if you want to make classes that are independent of each other, also known as decoupling.
+* This pattern is really useful if you want to avoid spaghetti code by making classes independent of each other, also known as decoupling.
 The best part of events is that the part that's triggering the event doesn't care which methods are attached to the event.
 There might be zero methods.
 So if an event is triggered but nothing is happening we can easier find where the bug might be.

 * If you really want to decouple your code, then you still have a problem.
 To subscribe to the event you need a reference to the script where the event is defined.
 Another way is to create an Event Manager, which is a global class that takes care of all events.
 Unity has its own tutorial on how to implement that: [Creating a Simple Messaging System](https://www.youtube.com/watch?v=0AqG1fDhPT8).

 **Related patterns**

 * Event queue.
 The biggest problem with this pattern is that it will trigger all methods that subscribe to the event.
 So if five methods subscribe, then five methods will be triggered.
 But what if 10 enemies are killed at the same time, then 50 methods will be triggered at the same time, which may freeze your game.
-This is when you should use the Event queue pattern, which is basically the same as the Observer pattern, but you put the events in a queue and you trigger as many as you can without freezing the game.
+This is when you should use the Event queue, which is basically the same as the Observer, but you put the events in a queue and you trigger as many as you can without freezing the game.

 ## 4. Prototype